Aru va`en: A Keeping of the Troth

 The mouth closed around the cry.

-Not as stories.
+Not as ornaments.

 As warnings.

-Not enough to know.
+Not enough to know another creature’s guilt.

 “Ur va.
 Thar un.
 Veth ara.”